VisitInteractive Brokers

 This is where IBKR has no real competition among retail brokers.
 You get access to:

-- Stocks and ETFs across 170 markets in 33 countries
+• Stocks and ETFs across over 170 market centers in 29 currencies

-- Forex: 100+ currency pairs with institutional-grade execution
+• Forex: major currency pairs and multi-currency balances with institutional-style execution tools

 For European investors specifically, IBKR provides access to all major European exchanges.
 If you need help finding the right exchange codes, we have a guide for that: European Stock Exchange Codes on Interactive Brokers.
 And if you run into issues with ETF trading permissions (a common frustration for European users), check our IBKR ETF Trading Permissions Guide.